 However, if your guideposts still move around and wiggle, you can slide a wood block between the pipe and the trailer.
 Tighten the nuts to secure it.
 This way, I guarantee the guideposts will stay in place.

 Step 6: Final check

 The work is done.
 Now, attach the boat trailer to your car.
 From the driver seat, how can you see the PVC guide posts?
 They should be spotted easily and effortlessly.

-We helped save you some money with this boat trailer guide posts DIY article.
-If you choose to follow the process on how to make boat trailer guide posts, please share your result in the comment section.
+We helped save you some money with this pontoon trailer guide posts DIY article.
+If you choose to follow the process of how to make boat trailer guide posts, please share your result in the comment section.
 We can’t wait to hear from you.